Location2971 Silverado Trail N, St Helena, CA 94574, United States

 ContractorSteve Kilgannon, Facility Development Construction (FDC)

-From the architect.
+Text description provided by the architects.
 The Titus brothers reached out to MH Architects to explore the concept of a new winery facility located in Napa Valley in 2012.
 The client’s stated goal was to express the spirit of Titus Vineyards wine through the architectural components of the winery design.
 MH Architects responded with a series of design iterations before narrowing the focus toward a design that best matched the client’s needs.
 During the process, architect and client reviewed the basics of production flow, matched hospitality requirements with current trends in the wine tourism industry, and created a building aesthetic which captured brand identity.
 The design team worked closely to accommodate the complex layout of shiny fermentation tanks which catalyze anaerobic reactions under the same roof which hosts aesthetically-conscious guests with discerning palates.

 Bordered by Silverado Trail to the east and the Napa River to the west, the 54-acre project site is located just north of St. Helena with views overlooking estate vineyards.
 Previously, an existing farm house accommodated occasional informal tastings on a picnic bench and wine was produced at a rented custom crush facility.
 The client wanted take advantage of the picturesque setting and integrate a tasting experience for an ever-growing clientele with a state-of-the-art production facility.
 The new building would enable Titus Vineyards to sell wine directly to their customers and engage those customers with the land where the grapes were originally grown and the process of the wine being made.